Robyn011/HTML_CSS/README.md

 1. add a font-family property to the body element.
 This property allows us to change the fonts on the page.
 2. Use a font stack, starting eith Arial, then Helvetica, and finaly Sans-serif, The web browser will evaluate these fonts in order.
 If Aerial is installed, it will be displayed.
 Outherwise, it will try Helvetica.
 If neither is available, the default Sans-serif font on the computer will be used.

 On your computer, have both Arial and Helvetica installed.
 If we look at the plus sign on the page, we can easily compare the two fonts.
 When Arial is removed from the font stack and only Helvetica is used, the plus sign shifts slightly.
 This demonstrates difference between the two fonts.
 If Helvetica is removed from the font stack and only Helvetica is used, the plus sign shifts slightly.
 This demonstrates the difference between the two fonts.
 If Helvetica is removed as well and we just use the font-family Sans-serif as the font for the entire page.
-However, it is not necessary tostick with just one use a serif font like Georgia and Times New Roman for h1.
+However, it is not necessary to stick with just one use a serif font like Georgia and Times New Roman for h1.

 NB: Remember to enclose font names with more than one word in quotes, and place the comma outside the quotes.